ghostkcleung/tft_framework/md/hardware.md

 ```

 ## Custumize pins
 If you wiring with your customize pins.
-The code will be similar to following.
+There is a similar code.
 ```cpp
 uint8_t bl = 32;
 pinMode ( bl, OUTPUT ) ;